Jiuso1/easyP754/README.md

 ### Personal acknowledgments

 Thanks to all my friends and family.
-Without their support this app couldn't exist.
+Without their support, this app couldn't exist.

+My brother Héctor García Gutiérrez gave me the idea of supporting the key button to calculate.
+He has supported me a lot and he has always liked my application.

+Manuel Camacho Campos ([iBManu](https://github.com/iBManu)) and Jesús Bogarín Hernández have always been there.
+They always have inspired and motivated me.

+[Andriy Yaskiv](https://github.com/Andriyaskiv) has always made me smile and reminded me that soft skills are equal as important as hard skills.

+This app is in honor of them and many more people who, due to text size problems, do not appear.